LottieFiles/test-files/Readme.md

 Tools
 -----

-`./tools/add-file` imports a test and generates its metadata `./tools/verify-examples` shows a table with all the examples, you should invoke after adding new examples `./tools/render` uses the given parameter to invoke scripts that render PNGs given a JSON
+`./tools/tested-features` shows the features being tested (and missing ones if the data is there) `./tools/add-file` imports a test and generates its metadata `./tools/verify-examples` shows a table with all the examples, you should invoke after adding new examples `./tools/render` uses the given parameter to invoke scripts that render PNGs given a JSON